 Unlike regular civil trials, small claims court rules do not follow the Rules of Evidence.
 In fact, the judge in small claims court is charged with developing facts of the case and may question or summon witnesses.
 Generally the judge will ask questions to help develop the facts and understand the context and circumstances surrounding the case.
-A small claims court trial is much quicker, often lasting between 15-20 minutes.
-However, if a party wishes for a jury trial, it will likely last a few hours.
+It will likely be pretty quick.
+If a jury trial is required, the trial could last a few hours.

 Types of Cases

 Most cases for the recovery of money can be heard in small claims court.
 From a security deposit on a rental to a motor vehicle accident.
 Under Texas law, collections cases and claim assignments cannot be heard in small claims court.

 You should file your action in the County and specific Precinct where the defendants reside or where the defendant has contracted to perform.
 (Government Code Section 28.011).

 You cannot demand or ask for more than $10,000 in a small claims court case.
 (Government Code 28.093).
 Small claims parties can only recover money.
 You cannot seek injunctive relief.
 For example, you could sue a dry cleaner for ruining your clothes and ask for money to replace the clothes, but you cannot ask the judge for an order for the dry cleaner to repair your clothes.
 This type of relief would be injunctive relief.
 Small Claims Court cases for Potter are heard in 4 LOCATIONS throughout Potter County.

 Judges for Small Claims Court Cases in Potter County

 A Justice of the Peace for Potter County hears small claims court cases for Potter County.

 Potter County Court Clerk